-The above string displays 3 filetype options - one for all xatw files, one that displays .dat and .xml files, and one that displays all files.
+The above string displays 3 filetype options: one for all XATW files, one that displays DAT and XML files, and one that displays all files.
 By default, all files are shown.

 defaultfile - a default filename to be displayed in the dialog.
-Only the filename.ext is required.
+Only the filename and extension (no folder path) is required.